-Zendesk Support customers can create sharing agreements between Zendesk accounts, and agents can manually share tickets to another Zendesk account.
-On Zendesk Support Professional and Enterprise, you can create business rules that automatically share tickets with another Zendesk account.
+Admins can create sharing agreements between Zendesk accounts, and agents can manually or automatically share tickets to another Zendesk account.

 This article contains the following topics:

 You can use the following conditions in triggers, automations, and views.
 These conditions might vary depending on the sharing agreements you have.